tim0g/timog.org/content/posts/ibaraki japans most boring prefecture/index.md

 ## The most attractive prefectures in 2021

-On the other hand, the "most attractive" prefectures have name recognition the "least attractive" prefectures do not: Hokkaidō, Kyōto, Okinawa, Tokyo, Ōsaka and Kanagawa seem to have a lock on the top places.
+On the other hand, the "most attractive" prefectures have name recognition the "least attractive" ones do not: Hokkaidō, Kyōto, Okinawa, Tokyo, Ōsaka and Kanagawa seem to have a lock on the top places.

 <table class="orange-table">
 <tbody>